davidlao27/davidVT-PE/README.md

  **The Keyboard:**

- Q and E are used to go back and forth in the Choose Mode menu.
+ Q and E are used to go back and forth in the Choose Mode menu.<br>
+ I is used to toggle the information labels, also called Debug Labels<br>
+ B is used to go through background colors (green, fuchsia, blue).
+Use the one that fits your program and VTuber :D

  The current mode being used is shown on the top right:<br>
  0: Normal (None)<br>